GARajab/12.52/README.md

        npm run sync:watch
        ```

-       `loader.js` prefers `payloads/payloads.json` and will fall back to `payloads/list.txt` or a built-in default list if neither are present.
+      `loader.js` prefers `payloads/payloads.json` and will fall back to `payloads/list.txt` or a built-in default list if neither are present. `payloads.json` will be created in the actual directory detected (`payloads/` or the existing `payloades/`) to keep the folder name intact.
+Note: Node.js (v12+) is required to run the sync script; no additional dependencies are needed.

     - Manual fallback: if you prefer not to run the script, add the file name to `loader.js`'s `DEFAULT_PAYLOADS` (or edit it to add a new entry).
 This is not recommended for frequent changes.